troystribling/BlueCap/README.md

 ### RawDeserializable Protocol

-The RawDeserializable protocol is defined by,
+The RawDeserializable protocol is used to define a message that contains a single value and is defined by,

 ```swift
 public protocol RawDeserializable {